Mipsterz

 Mipsterz have been self-described on their Google Groups community page as: "The 'Mipsterz' first began as a satirical, thought-generating jab at corporate culture and evolved into a limitless collective that empowers individuals to find coolness in themselves and share their God-given gifts with all.
 You see, hipster rule number 1: never self-identify as a hipster—namely, because these labels are a social constructed means of typecasting limitless beings.
 But let’s be honest, (and this is where the tongue-in-cheek ethos of Mipsterz enters), you are a hipster."The group has published various videos, including a controversial music video for Jay-Z's "Somewhere in America," as well as original programming such as Hot Sauce x White Sauce, the concert series SUNDAYS/cool, an online magazine: The Field Between, and the fashion-activism project BOY/BYE.
+Coverage in mainstream outlets such as The Atlantic emphasized both the backlash and the broader cultural questions raised by the project.

 As of 2017, the group currently functions as a non-profit arts and culture collective with a focus on presenting and producing original content by Muslim creatives in the domains of film, music, and illustration.
 A marketplace was opened in early 2018 which features their work.